 The primary role of Accessibility Resources is to ensure equal access and opportunity for students with disabilities to programs and activities offered through Minnesota State University.
 The office also acts as a resource and referral agency for students needing additional services.

 Students with disabilities are encouraged to schedule an appointment with Accessibility Resources to discuss their needs and access services.
 The student should provide current documentation of their disability so an accommodation plan can be appropriately written.
+It is preferred that documentation is provided prior to the meeting so we can review documents.
 Current documentation is generally considered within the last three years.
 Accessibility Resources maintains confidential files for the student throughout their career at Minnesota State Mankato.

 Detailed information about the nature of documentation preferred to establish eligibility for support and assign accommodations can be found within our Documentation Guidelines.

 With supporting documentation, students may access a variety of individual services.
 Some services routinely provided include: